Check out our updated Parent Handbooks! They have lots of terrific information.

 Q. Are Cruisers team suits required?

 A. Team swimsuits are not required although most members do wear them.
-We have the same team suit this year as last year and we encourage all swimmers to wear a team swimsuit to show their team pride.
+We have a new team suit this year and we encourage all swimmers to wear a team swimsuit to show their team pride.
 Team caps also are not required, however, swimmers may not compete in swim caps which include the name or logo of any other team, according to NVSL rules.
 Our team suits are available online at www.SuitUpWaterSports.com or can be purchased at SuitUp in the University Mall at 10631 Braddock Road, Fairfax.

 Q. Are parents needed to help organize and run the Swim and Dive Team?

 A. Absolutely!!
 A swim and dive team, particularly one as big as the Cruisers, is a very labor-intensive endeavor.
 All parents involved with the team are volunteers.
-Each swim team family must volunteer to work at least twenty hours during the summer to ensure the season runs smoothly, and dive team families must volunteer 15 hours if they have divers only and no swimmers.
+Each swim family or dive family must volunteer at least twenty hours.
+For families that participate in both swim and dive, the requirement is twenty hours (fifteen of the volunteer hours must be for swim events and five volunteer hours must be for dive events).
+Families whose eldest or only swimmer is age 6 or under must volunteer fifteen hours.
 Volunteer positions are listed on the swim / dive team registration form and there are many additional behind-the-scenes opportunities as well.
 Training, if needed, is provided for all these positions so please do not hesitate to volunteer for any of them.
 The Cruisers’ success depends largely on parent involvement.
 Please become an active swim and dive team parent.
 But don’t think it's all work and no fun!
 Our swim and dive meets are great social events for kids and parents, and we know you’ll enjoy them.
 And you’ll have the satisfaction of knowing that you’re helping your children into a sport they can enjoy and keep fit with for their entire life.
 Don’t miss out!